kalebr3/w4kdr-us/posts/home.md

 Welcome to **W4KDR**!

 My name is Kaleb Redman, I am an Amateur Radio Operator (W4KDR) and an aspiring software developer.
 My goal is to use this site to showcase my various personal projects and experiments.

+For more information about my professional background please visit my other site <https://www.kalebredman.us>